sameersbn/docker-gitlab/README.md

 When you change the sub URI path, you need to recompile all precompiled assets.
 This can be done with either deleting tmp/cache/VERSION file under data store, or just `rm -Rf /PATH/TO/DATA_STORE/tmp`.
 After cleaning up cache files, restart the container.

+### OmniAuth Integration

+GitLab leverages OmniAuth to allow users to sign in using Twitter, GitHub, and other popular services.
+Configuring OmniAuth does not prevent standard GitLab authentication or LDAP (if configured) from continuing to work.
+Users can choose to sign in using any of the configured mechanisms.

+#### Google

+To enable the Google OAuth2 OmniAuth provider you must register your application with Google.
+Google will generate a client ID and secret key for you to use.
+Please refer to the GitLab [documentation](http://doc.gitlab.com/ce/integration/google.html) for the procedure to generate the client ID and secret key with google.

+Once you have the client ID and secret keys generated, configure them using the `OAUTH_GOOGLE_API_KEY` and `OAUTH_GOOGLE_APP_SECRET` environment variables respectively.

+For example, if your client ID is `xxx.apps.googleusercontent.com` and client secret key is `yyy`, then adding `-e 'OAUTH_GOOGLE_API_KEY=xxx.apps.googleusercontent.com' -e 'OAUTH_GOOGLE_APP_SECRET=yyy'` to the docker run command enables support for Google OAuth.

 ### External Issue Trackers

 GitLab can be configured to use third party issue trackers such as Redmine and Atlassian Jira.
 Use of third party issue trackers have to be configured on a per project basis from the project settings page.
 This means that the GitLab's issue tracker is always the default tracker unless specified otherwise.